 Each student is assigned a hall locker and a gym locker at the beginning of the school year.
 Hall lockers are for storage of books, coats, and notebooks.
 A hall locker or a gym locker is not a safe.
 Students are reminded not to leave valuable items or money in lockers.
-Hall lockers are assigned to the students for their use, but remain the property of the school.
+Lockers are assigned to the students for their use, but remain the property of the school.
+The high school administration has the right to search any locker if reasonable cause exists.
+Additionally, backpacks are to be stored in lockers throughout the day and should not be carried by students.